Price plummets 70%: How the AI computing power rental bubble burst?

 Long-term Lease Agreements (3 years or more)

-During the AI boom, many established infrastructure providers, based on past experiences—especially during the early Ethereum PoW era of cryptocurrency, which saw cycles of GPU rental price surges and drops—introduced high-priced prepayment rental contracts of 3-5 years in 2023 to lock in profits.
-These contracts typically require customers to pay above $4 per hour, even prepaying 50% to 100% of the rental fees.
-With the surge in AI demand, especially in the foundational model companies for image generation, to seize market opportunities and be the first to use the latest GPU clusters, these companies had no choice but to sign these expensive contracts to quickly complete their target models and enhance competitiveness.
-However, once model training is completed, these companies no longer need these GPU resources, but due to contract lock-ins, they cannot easily exit.
+During the AI boom, many established infrastructure providers, based on past experiences, especially during the early Ethereum PoW era of cryptocurrency, experienced cycles of GPU rental price surges and drops.
+Therefore, in 2023, they launched high-priced prepayment rental contracts for 3-5 years to lock in profits.
+These contracts typically require customers to pay prices above $4 per hour, even prepaying 50% to 100% of the rent.
+With the surge in AI demand, especially in the foundational model companies in the image generation field, to seize market opportunities and be the first to use the latest GPU clusters, these companies had no choice but to sign these high-priced contracts to quickly complete their target models and enhance competitiveness.
+However, once model training is completed, these companies no longer need these GPU resources, but due to contract lock-in, they cannot easily exit.
 To mitigate losses, they choose to resell these rented GPU resources to recover some costs.
 This has led to a large number of resold GPU resources in the market, increasing supply and affecting rental prices and supply-demand relationships.

 Current H100 Value Chain